KQM-git/TCL/docs/combat-mechanics/elemental-effects/elemental-gauge-theory.md

 > Using a 1GU Geo trigger on a 0.8A Electro aura will result in Crystallize, subtracting 0.5GU and leaving 0.3A of Electro aura.

-Unlike other transformative reactions which have an AOE, the AOE of swirl has a non-zero gauge, which shall be explored in the following section.
+Unlike other transformative reactions which have an AOE, the AOE of Swirl has a non-zero gauge, which shall be explored in the following section.

 ## Swirl Application

-Swirl application occurs when an elemental source is applied to an enemy through the use of swirl spreading an element.
+Swirl application occurs when an elemental source is applied to an enemy through the use of Swirl spreading an Element.
 This may trigger additional reactions and or apply an aura following the same rules as any other elemental source.
-Notably, tax is applied to any swirl application that becomes an aura.
+Notably, tax is applied to any Swirl application that becomes an aura.

-The gauge amount and decay rate of the swirl application depend on both the aura of the entity on which swirl triggered as well as the gauge of the anemo trigger.
+The gauge amount and decay rate of the Swirl application depend on both the aura of the entity on which Swirl triggered as well as the gauge of the Anemo trigger.
 The specifics are beyond the scope of this document and may be found in the advanced guide.
 A few basic examples may be seen in the table here:

 | Elemental Gauge of Aura | Anemo Gauge | Gauge of Swirl | Aura Applied After Tax | Decay Rate Conversion |
 | :---------------------- | :---------- | :------------- | :--------------------- | :-------------------- |